kanishka-sehrawat/Library-Management-System/README.md

 CALL add_return_records('RS125','IS130','good');
 ```

-### TASK 15.
-Branch Performance Report
-**Create a query that generates a performance report for each branch , showing the number of books issued, the number of books
-returned,and the total revenue generated from book rentals.**
+###  query for: generating a performance report for each branch , showing the number of books issued, the number of books returned,and the total revenue generated from book rentals.
 ```sql
 CREATE TABLE  branch_reports
 AS